 The Ministry of Education/Science in the eligible country wishing to participate in the EUSO must nominate a Country Coordinator for the EUSO and communicate the name and contact details to the EUSO President.
 This is the only EUSO appointment that may be influenced by the Minister but the making of this nomination by a Minister is one of the conditions to be fulfilled by a country wishing to join EUSO.
 This eliminated the potential for competing agencies, universities, associations, societies, unions, etc. within a country to claim a right to select students to represent their country at EUSO,

 The EUSO is carried out in one of the participating countries every year in spring no later than end of April.

-The EUSO is organised by the Ministry for Education or a designated institution of the hosting country, called the Organiser.
+The EUSO is organised by the Ministry for Education of the hosting country, called the Organiser.

 The Organiser of the EUSO has to ensure equal participation of all eligible countries.
 It invites all EU member states, which have either participated fully in or sent an observer to the EUSO in at least one of the three years prior to the competition, to send a full delegation.
 All other EU countries should be invited to send an observer.

 The Organiser may invite Guest Delegations from the host country.
 The student teams of the Guest Delegations participate in the competition as additional teams.
 They may be awarded medals but their results are not considered during the determination of the numbers of gold, silver and bronze medals.

 At least nine months prior to the EUSO the Organiser sends an official invitation to the Minister of Education/Science of the EUSO member countries and the Ministry of Education/Science of the non-participating countries.

 The invited countries must confirm their participation six months prior to the EUSO.

 Each participating EU-country is expected to indicate as soon as possible when it will host the EUSO.